 Mystery of Modes ONLINE 8–Week Course

 DESCRIPTION: We will explore the 6* modes used in music – their characteristic sounds and basic chord progressions.
 A booklet comes with the course that includes charts and melodies in each mode.
 We will look at how to change a tune from one mode to another mode.
 Every class will include a lot of hands-on playing (in the muted privacy of your home).
-Basic improvisation with chords and scales in each mode, including pentatonic scales and ostinato bass lines, will be covered. *The Locrian mode will be briefly discussed but we will not be covering it.
+Basic improvisation with chords and scales in each mode, including pentatonic scales, will be covered.
+Bonus: Harmonic Minor and the Hijaz/Freygish scales will be covered too!
+The emphasis will be playing the basic chord progressions that imply each mode. *The Locrian mode will be briefly discussed but we will not be covering it.
 NOTE: You need to be able to go from the Key of C (no sharps /flats) to the key of A (3 sharps).
 We will not be using flat keys.

 GOALS & EXPECTATIONS: The course should give you clear ideas of what each mode sounds like and how to play in it.
 Each week you will be provided with a sound recording for practice purposes.
-Three students will be assigned to play for the class the following week for 5-10 minutes.
+A few students will be assigned to play for the class the following week for about 5 minutes each.
 This can include playing solo or along with the practice recording.
 Other students can just listen or play along.
 This will give participants a chance to hear the concepts being taught interpreted in a variety of ways and on different instruments.
 All students will be expected to play for each other ONCE during the course.
-Therapeutic Musicians will earn 12 CEUs if they complete the course.
+Therapeutic Musicians can earn 12 to 20 CEUs if they complete the course.

-Week 1: Introductions, Pentatonic scales with and without chord progressions for Major/Ionian, Dorian, Native American flute scale (minor pentatonic), and the Japanese Hirajoshi minor pentatonic scales.
+Week 1: (2 hour class) Introductions, Pentatonic scales with and without chord progressions for Major/Ionian, Dorian, Native American flute scale (minor pentatonic), the Indian raga Hamsadhwani, and the Japanese Hirajōshi minor pentatonic scale.

 Week 4: Three assigned students will play/lead the class in improvising in Mixolydian.
 Dorian–scale and basic chord progressions (two different ones); how are the Dorian and Mixolydian modes related; what is the difference between Dorian and Aeolian?

-Week 5: Three assigned students will play/lead the class in improvising in Dorian.
-Aeolian/Minor–natural, harmonic and melodic minor– scales and basic chord progressions.
+Week 6: Three assigned students will play/lead the class in improvising in Aeolian/Minor.
+Phrygian and Dominant Phrygian– basic scales and chord progressions.